Michigan Online Horse Racing 2019

 Types of Michigan Horse Racing Betting

-To give you a complete overview, we’ll first cover the three types of normal bets.
+To give you a complete overview of how to bet on horses, we’ll first cover the three types of normal bets.
 Then, we’ll run through the different exotic bets available.

 Win, Place, Show